Income Tax Calculator

 The Income Tax Calculator estimates the refund or potential owed amount on a federal tax return.
 It is mainly intended for residents of the U.S. and is based on the tax brackets of 2017 and 2018 (Tax Cuts and Jobs Act or Trump's Tax Plan).
 The 2018 tax values can be used for 1040-ES estimation, planning ahead, or comparison.

 In order to find an estimated tax refund or due, it is first necessary to determine a proper taxable income.
-It is possible to use the W-2 forms to help fill out the inputs.
+It is possible to use W-2 forms as a reference for filling out the input fields.
 Relevant W-2 boxes are displayed to the side if they can be taken from the form.
 Taking gross income, subtract deductions and exemptions such as contributions to a 401(k) or pension plan.
 The resulting figure should be the taxable income amount.

 Other Taxable Income